On the ABK Conjecture, alpha-well Quasi Orders and Dress-Schiffels product: Better Quasi Orders and the Definition of -wqo

 For a barrier $U$ we can also define $U^3=\{u\cup v\cup w\mid u,v,w\in U \wedge u\,\ltr v\, \ltr w \}$.
 If $x,y\in U^2$ and $x\ltr y$, then $x=[a,b]$ and $y=[b,c]$ for some $a,b,c\in U$.
 It follows that $U^3 = (U^2)^2$.
 Using the previous lemma we get that a sub-barrier of $U^3$ is of the form $V^3$ where $V$ is a sub-barrier of $U$, and so on.

-These observations, all due to Nash-Williams, allow us to formulate a version of Ramsey's theorem for barriers.
+These observations, all due to Nash-Williams in \S3 of \cite{zbMATH03232673} (although they are easier to follow in the survey paper \cite{Milner} by Eric Milner) allow us to formulate a version of Ramsey's theorem for barriers.
 It implies the classical Ramsey theorem when applied to the barrier consisting of singletons.

 \begin{theorem}[Ramsey theorem for barriers] Suppose that $n,k\ge 1$ are natural numbers, $B$ is a barrier, and $c:\,B^n\to k$ is a function (often called a colouring).
 Then there exist a sub-barrier $H$ of $B$ and a colour $l^\ast<k$ such that